MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3dwddm2_0ddi_getcryptosessionprivatedatasize.md

 Indicates the key exchange type for which the private input and output size is queried.

+#### - pPrivateInputSize [out]

+Returns the size of private data that the driver needs for input commands.

-#### - pDecoderProfile [in, optional]
+#### - pPrivateOutputSize [out]

-Indicates the decoder profile for which the private input and output size is queried.
+Returns the size of private data that the driver needs for output commands.

 ## -returns